23b00t/searchnreplace/README.md

 This script allows for searching and replacing text within files using regular expressions.
 It supports both case-sensitive and case-insensitive searches and can read from standard input or from files in a specified directory.

 ##Prerequisites
 - Ensure you have `ripgrep` installed on your system.
-You can find it at (ripgrep GitHub Repository)[https://github.com/BurntSushi/ripgrep].
+You can find it at [ripgrep GitHub Repository](https://github.com/BurntSushi/ripgrep).

 ## Usage ##
 ``` bash